Smash (The Offspring album): Legacy

 Smash has inspired a number of musicians.
 During Trivium's early days, guitarist Matt Heafy performed a cover version of "Self Esteem" at his middle school talent show at Lake Brantley High School, while the British synthpop group Cuban Boys also covered that song on their only full-length album Eastwood.
 The album's other hit, "Come Out and Play", was covered by Richard Cheese on his 2000 album, Lounge Against the Machine and again released on the 2006 best-of album The Sunny Side of the Moon.
 Brett Gurewitz, the guitarist of Bad Religion and president of Epitaph, had also mentioned that he liked Smash and described it as "a very good record".

 Along with Green Day's Dookie, Smash was among the most commercially successful punk rock albums released in 1994, a year when the genre reached arguably its greatest popularity.
 By the end of the year, Dookie and Smash had both sold millions of copies.
 The commercial success of these two albums attracted major label interest in punk rock, with bands such as Rancid, NOFX and Pennywise, all of whom had been labelmates with the Offspring at the time, being offered lucrative contracts to leave their independent record labels, though this offer was rejected.
+As Ian Cohen of Stylus Magazine reflected:

+"...the success of Smash was still a heartening triumph of DIY.
+Before the creation of the mp3 blog and Lil' Jon blurring the lines in terms of what an independent label actually is, Smash destroyed the record for albums sold on an indie, despite nonexistent promotion and videos with A/V Club production values."

 Smash has been listed on several publications' best album lists.
 In November 2011, the album was ranked number two on Guitar World magazine's top ten list of guitar albums of 1994, between Bad Religion's Stranger than Fiction and Weezer's Weezer.
 Guitar World also ranked Smash at number 31 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.
 Although the Offspring is a punk rock band, Loudwire placed Smash at No. 4 on its "10 Best Hard Rock Albums of 1994" list.
 The album was included at number 6 on Rock Sounds "The 51 Most Essential Pop Punk Albums of All Time" list.
 NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".